Dadaskis/ozon_parser/README.md

 # Ozon Parser

 A web scraper for Ozon.by that collects product information with configurable description fetching.
-Built with Playwright and BeautifulSoup.
+Built with Playwright and Selectolax.

 > ⚠️ **Note**: Collects 100 items in ~10 seconds, but fetching descriptions is significantly slower (~8 seconds per item)